SamZhang02/comp310-testers/README.md

 This repository is **NOT** for sharing actual, official, assignment tests.
 This repository is only for student-made tests.

-For any concerns from the Professor or TAs regarding this reposity, please reach out to me directly at `sam.zhang@mail.mcgill.ca`.
+For any concerns from the Professor or TAs regarding this repository, please reach out to me directly at `sam.zhang@mail.mcgill.ca`.

 ## Authors